 There are many other fad books out there as well, claiming that grains are evil, or that our blood type should determine our diets.
 The “Plan A” Diet is not a fad; it’s a lifestyle that will provide freedom.
 Freedom from preventable illness, freedom from a calendar littered with doctor’s appointments, freedom to be active, freedom to ably serve in ministry, freedom to travel, and freedom in later life to make the best choices for your life.

 6. It’s Healthier than Vegan: Why not just call it a vegan diet?
 You will notice that the words “vegetarian” or “vegan” are not being used in The “Plan A” Diet.
 That’s because a vegan diet can technically include processed foods that are not being recommended (chips, cookies, candy bars, soda pop, oil-laden fake cheese, and even fried foods).
 Many vegan cookbooks rely on vegan butter, oils, and other high-fat and health damaging products.
 Vegan does not necessarily mean healthy.
 Even though this book will be focusing on a healthy vegan diet, we’ll avoid the “v” words in order to avoid confusion of what’s really being recommended.

-- May include small portions of animal foods 2-3 times per week (small side-dish or condiment)
+- May include small portions of organic animal foods 2-3 times per week (small side-dish or condiment)